 Studying a foreign language allows you to achieve a degree of academic rigour whereby at the same time developing key interpersonal, cognitive and communication skills.
 Having some knowledge of a different language is likely to be valued by employers and give you a competitive advantage, especially since Brexit.
-In addition, it can open up more opportunities to work in an international environment in a range of settings, including, sales, marketing, engineering, science and technology.
+In addition, it can open up more opportunities to work in an international environment in a range of settings, including sales, marketing, engineering, science and technology.

 It is increasingly popular to combine a modern foreign language as a module or a "minor" in a variety of degree subjects with the option of studying abroad for a year.
-Some careers require knowledge of a language such as teaching, translation and interpreting, tourism, retail and hospitality sectors as well as international relations, business or finance.
-Knowledge of a language can also lead to the ab initio study of other world languages like Portuguese, Arabic, Mandarin or Japanese.